This is included in more detail in the Second Edition of my book, Holistic Well-being: A Paradigm Shift

 My body has been calling me for attention so much over the last 8 years or so and now it has made this huge cry for help!

-I feel so sad that my body had to grow this cancer just to get me to properly listen.
+I feel so sad that my body had to go to this length just to get me to properly listen.
 This is a “Eureka” moment, where I discover the missing link to all the good I have been doing!

 Everything I have done for my health, all my life, even emotionally & spiritually, has been to ease symptoms – in other words “Shut my body up” so I can continue with my life without being held back or interrupted by my body’s calls for help and love (symptoms).
 Now, all of a sudden, I am not thinking that these symptoms are to be angry or frustrated at – how selfish is that?
 If a baby was crying in the next room, should I go to it and help it, and give it whatever it needs so it is happy and content?
 Or should I ignore it and hope it goes away, or even shut the door so I can’t hear it anymore (ie. treat it symptomatically) and carry on with my life the best I can?